Leicester's Commonwealth: Content

 The work also reveals Leicester's monstrous sexual appetite and his and his new wife's lewd private lives, including abortions, illnesses and other shortcomings.
 The death of their little son, which occurred shortly before the book's publication, is commented on with a biblical allusion in a stop press marginal note: "The children of adulterers shall be consumed, and the seed of a wicked bed shall be rooted out".

-A born traitor in the third generation who has "nothing of his own, either of his ancestors, or of himself", Leicester is also accused of systematically despoiling the lands the queen has granted him and of ruthlessly extorting money from those unluckily enough to be in his power.
+A born traitor in the third generation who has "nothing of his own, either of his ancestors, or of himself", Leicester is also accused of systematically despoiling the lands the queen has granted him and of ruthlessly extorting money from those in his power.
 The mathematician Thomas Allen is said to be employing the art of "figuring" to further Leicester's unlawful designs and of having endeavoured to bring about a match between his patron and Queen Elizabeth by black magic.
 Leicester, a "perpetuall dictator" who hates and terrorises the helpless Queen, is to blame that England has no heir of Elizabeth's body since he has prevented her marriage to a foreign prince by falsely claiming to be engaged to her and showing her suitors' ambassadors "a most disloyal proof" thereof.
 Having failed to attain the supreme power through marriage, he has no religion himself but is building up a party of misled Puritans to assist him in dethroning Elizabeth in favour of his brother-in-law, the Earl of Huntingdon.
 He will then get rid of Huntingdon and place the crown on his own head.
 Leicester's immediate arrest and execution are recommended as the most beneficial act that the Queen could ever do to her country.

 As the book progresses, it increasingly becomes a defense of Mary Stuart's succession rights, which by 1584 had become imperilled by her involvement in several plots to assassinate Elizabeth.